yext/search-core/docs/answers-core.answersconfigwithapikey.apikey.md

 ## AnswersConfigWithApiKey.apiKey property

-The api key of the answers experience which will be sent as a query param
+The api key of the answers experience which will be sent as a query param.

 <b>Signature:</b>